MohamedGalal-2/Posix-Complaint-Shell/README.md

 - [Contributing](#contributing)
 - [License](#license)

+### Introduction
+While Windows offers its command-line interface, it lacks some features and commands present in POSIX-compliant systems like Unix and Linux.
+This shell project aims to provide those missing functionalities in a Windows environment.

 ### Installation
-Clone this repository using the following command:
+To install the shell, clone this repository using the following command:

 ```bash
 git clone https://github.com/MohamedGalal-2/Posix-Compliant-Shell.git